 Your experience will be remarkably pain-free, as your surgeon uses general and local anesthesia during the actual procedure.
 Patients may see some completely natural swelling after the surgery, while the mild discomfort can be managed with an oral pain medication, prescribed by your surgeon the day of your surgery.

 Yes!
 You don’t have to have a full surgery to experience the benefits of rhinoplasty!

-Dr. Mulholland, the founder of Toronto Plastic Surgeons, is well-known for the remarkable work he’s done performing the so-called 5 Minute Nose Job.
+Dr. Bell, the resident surgeon at TPS, is well-known for the remarkable work he’s done performing the 5 Minute Nose Job.